Jewelry Through The Decades Series

 Continuing Jewelry Repair For Decades to Come

-The 1950s saw a rise in glamorous jewelry trends, reflecting the extravagance of the era.
+The 1990s saw a rise in eclectic and grungy jewelry trends, reflecting the nostalgia of the era.
 Today, while the styles may have changed, the need for jewelry repair remains constant.
 Whether it’s restoring a beloved family heirloom or fixing a favorite piece of jewelry, My Jewelry Repair’s restoration services allow us to keep the memories and sentimental value of these pieces alive.

 Contact us today to learn more about our easy online jewelry and watch repair service!